alexch/codelikethis/public/projects/self-assessment.md

 ## Projects

 - **4**: You regularly complete all required stories and implement additional features for most projects
-- **3**: You regularly complete all required stories although it could use more work
+- **3**: You regularly complete all required stories although you often don't implement icebox features
-- **2**: Your pair partner often solves the problems and you feel like you’re along for the ride
+- **2**: Your pair partner often solves the problems and you feel like you’re just along for the ride
 - **1**: You struggle to get close to completing most projects on a regular basis

 ## Career Development

 - **4**: You are confident that you’ll get a coding job soon & are comfortable with the career topics the course has covered
-- **3**: Your career readiness is now at a point where you think you can get a job
+- **3**: Your career readiness is now at a point where you think you can get a coding job
 - **2**: You feel like you are lost and it’s nerve-wracking to think about getting a job after this course
 - **1**: You are confident that you will be unable to get a job after the course